Howard A. Zucker, M.D., J.D.

 Dr. Zucker received his B.S. degree from McGill University.
 As a student at McGill, he helped design zero-gravity medical experiments that ultimately were conducted aboard several Space Shuttle missions.
 Today, he serves on the Board of Directors of the nongovernmental organization that oversees the U.S. National Lab on the International Space Station.

-Dr. Zucker holds a J.D. from Fordham University Law School and a LL.M. from Columbia Law School.
+Dr. Zucker holds a J.D. from Fordham University Law School, a LL.M. from Columbia Law School and a postgraduate diploma from the London School of Hygiene and Tropical Medicine.
 He is a former ABC World News' Person of the Week and Columbia University Pediatrics Teacher of the Year.
 He has been listed in Best Doctors in America as well as Who's Who in the World, and is a member of the Bar of the U.S. Supreme Court.